zhbbupt/ModernJson/README.md

 this is a Json class writed by C++11, it's very easy to use . more detail showned in main.cpp.

-compilte in CentOs 6.5 with gcc 4.9.4: g++ json.hpp main.cpp -o test_json.out -std=c++11
+compile in CentOs 6.5 with gcc 4.9.4: g++ json.hpp main.cpp -o test_json.out -std=c++11